srobotta/moodle-net-prototype/deploy_dev.md

 * Copy everything into a new release directory based on that release number.
 Several files can be omitted (with the `--exclude` flag).
 * On the server link the uploaded dir with the new release dir.
-* Restart the MoodleNet service (with the systemd script) and check if the site is reachable.
+* Restart the MoodleNet service (try to kill any npm processes, restart MoodleNet with the provided command) and check if the site is reachable.
+* Delete and/or tar older release directories (this may take a while).

 Note: When the server is restarted, the compiled webapp seems missing (because of the database setting?) and needs to be rebuilt.
-This, of course, is usually done with a separate nom task.
+This, of course, is usually done with a separate `npm` task.
 Therefore, we copy the recently created webapp into the correct directory **after** the service is started.
 Upon the first call, the app is rebuilt by the request.
 Thus, the deploy-script does several curl calls to check whether the service is up and running again.